xliu59/air_pollution_factor_visualization/README.md

 ## Limitations
-This project is still ongoing.
 We have finished real-time data retrieval, stored procedures, front-end data visualization, and some back-end logics to handle request.
 We are still working on the server side and currently it only shows data that is pre-selected.
 The sidebar for selecting dates and cities is to be implemented.
 We are confident that when finished, this web project will be useful, accurate and stable.

 ## Project Output (some screenshots)